“And your feet shod with the preparation of the gospel of peace” (Ephesians 6:15)

 In short, a solider in the Lord’s army, clothed in the armor of God, needs to be mentally and spiritually prepared to lace up his boots and be ready for what is to come.
 Of course, hoping that actual fighting will not be necessary, and that peace would prevail, but being prepared, nonetheless, for a short stent in battle.

 ATT: Spiritual Warfare Warrior...

 GIVE ME A FEW MINUTES OF YOUR TIME, AND WITH THE LORD'S HELP, I WILL SHOW YOU HOW TO BECOME AN OVER-COMER EVERY TIME YOU FIND YOURSELF GOING THROUGH A SPIRITUAL BATTLE

 New to all this and don't know where to start?
 Let me help you!

-By subscribing to my newsletter, we can keep in touch one-on-one, you'll never miss an article in this series, and if you are interested in a Bible Study or want to have peace of mind and rest assured of your salvation, I can get you in touch with a church and pastor that will be more than happy to share the Good News of Jesus Christ with you (and if you are local to me, we can set up a time to meet and I will be more than happy to help you experience the New Birth in any way I can).
+By subscribing to my newsletter, we can keep in touch one-on-one, you'll never miss an article in this series, and if you are interested in a Bible Study, I can get you in touch with a church and pastor that will be more than happy to share the Good News of Jesus Christ with you (and if you are local to me, we can set up a time to meet and I will be more than happy to help you experience the New Birth in any way I can).